sg-developer-portal/TechBiz-Documentation-Clone/notifications.md

 # Notifications

-Notifications in TechBiz serve to:

-- Inform users about changes to their system in the portal

-- Alert users to a task that they require to complete
+Notifications in TechBiz inform users about changes to their system in the portal.
+They also alert users to a task that they require to complete.

 - [Notification types](#types-of-notifications)
 - [Notification categories](#notification-categories)